alam-ora/oracle-pgx/provision-environment/content_rm.md

-# Provision the Lab Environment
+# Provision Lab Environment

+## Introduction

-The lab environment will be provisioned in Oracle Cloud Infrastructure and you will access it from a local machine.
-In order to minimize the steps and automate the provisioning process, you will use Oracle Cloud Infrastructure **Resource Manager** for provisioning.
+The lab environment for this workshop will be hosted in Oracle Cloud Infrastructure.
+To minimize the provisioning steps and automate the process, you will use Oracle Cloud Infrastructure **Resource Manager**.

->OCI **Resource Manager** is a managed service that can provision all Oracle Cloud Infrastructure resources and services.
+>OCI [Resource Manager](https://docs.cloud.oracle.com/en-us/iaas/Content/ResourceManager/Concepts/resourcemanager.htm) is a managed service that can provision all Oracle Cloud Infrastructure resources and services.
 Resource Manager reduces configuration errors and increases productivity by managing infrastructure declaratively (i.e. "infrastructure as code") using industry standard Hashicorp Terraform®.
-Click [here](https://docs.cloud.oracle.com/en-us/iaas/Content/ResourceManager/Concepts/resourcemanager.htm) to learn more about Resource Manager.

-### Lab Environment Architecture
+### Lab Environment

-The lab environment for the workshop consists of the following components:
+The lab environment for the workshop consists of :

-* Oracle Cloud Infrastructure Compute Service
+* Oracle Cloud Infrastructure Compute Service (aka lab VM)
-* Oracle Autonomous Transaction Processing Database
+* Oracle Autonomous Database
 * Oracle Graph Server and Client
-* Apache Zippelin for Graph visualization
+* Apache Zippelin and GraphViz for analysis and visualization

-UPDATE PIC

 ![](./images/lab-environment.jpg)

-### Prerequisites

-* [Download](../setup/terraform/vcn-compute.zip) the prebuilt Terraform script for this workshop

 ## **STEP 1** : Sign In to Oracle Cloud Infrastructure Console